 Before your new shed can be set into place, the site needs to be level and stable.
 If the site you’ve chosen isn’t, consider hiring our site work professionals to prepare a good, solid surface.
 Proper site preparation is a good investment because it results in less maintenance, better functioning doors and windows, and a better appearance.

 About Our Shed Base

-Our sheds and gazebos are built on 4″ x 4″ pressure treated skids and will withstand many years of ground contact, however we recommended a 4-6″ gravel base.
+Our sheds are built on 4″ x 4″ pressure treated skids and will withstand many years of ground contact, however we recommended a 4-6″ gravel base.
 This gravel base will help assist drainage around the site to give your shed an extended life.